Controller Documents 1.0

 Other Multihash encoding values MAY be used, but interoperability is not guaranteed between implementations.

-To encode to a Multihash value, an implementation MUST concatenate the associated Multihash header, the cryptographic hash length, and the cryptographic hash value, in that order.
+To encode to a Multihash value, an implementation MUST concatenate the associated Multihash header (encoded as a varint), the cryptographic digest length in bytes (encoded as a varint), and the cryptographic digest value, in that order.

-To decode a Multihash value, an implementation MUST 1) remove the prepended Multihash header value, which identifies the type of cryptographic hashing algorithm, 2) remove the output length, and 3) extract the raw cryptographic hash value which MUST match the expected output length associated with the Multihash header as well as the output length provided in the Multihash value itself.
+To decode a Multihash value, an implementation MUST 1) remove the prepended Multihash header value, which identifies the type of cryptographic hashing algorithm, 2) remove the cryptographic digest length in bytes, and 3) extract the raw cryptographic digest value which MUST match the expected output length associated with the Multihash header as well as the output length provided in the Multihash value itself.

 3. Algorithms